-Over the years the exterior chrome can become dull due to years of being out in the elements.
-Replace your dull, damaged Taillight Bezels and replace them with this Chrome Concours Taillight Bezel Kit from Scott Drake.
-This Scott Drake Chrome Concours Taillight Bezel Kit is a direct replacement for all 1968 Mustangs.
-This Taillight Bezel Kit is a direct replacement for all 1968 Mustangs due to the thin black strip around the bezel.
+Over the years, the exterior chrome on your 1968 Mustang can become dull due to years of being out in the elements.
+Replace your dull, damaged tail light bezels with this Chrome Concours Tail Light Bezel Kit from Scott Drake!
+This Scott Drake Chrome Concours Tail Light Bezel Kit is a direct replacement for all 1968 Mustangs because of the thin black strip around the bezel.

 - Fits all 1968 Mustangs

 - Concours Correct Bezels

 This Scott Drake KIT-ELC-6 Chrome Concours Tail Light Bezel Kit comes with 6 chrome-plated tail light bezels that are constructed from high-quality metal for an OEM finish.
 Scott Drake also includes 6 tail light rubber gaskets to help protect your Mustang's paint from getting damaged when you're installing this kit.
 Two mounting studs get threaded into each bezel and protrude through the tail light panel and the tail light body.

 - Chrome Taillight Bezels (6)

 - Taillight Bezel Pads (6)

 Please Note: This Scott Drake Chrome Concours Taillight Bezel Kit does not include mounting hardware.